tenchi-security/zanshin-cli/README.md

 **Commands**:

-* `create`: Creates a new API key for the current logged...
+* `create`: Create a new API key for the logged-in user...
-* `delete`: Deletes a given API key by its id, it will...
+* `delete`: Delete a specific API key by its UUID.
-* `list`: Iterates over the API keys of current logged...
+* `list`: List all API keys belonging to the currently...

 #### `zanshin account api_key create`

-Creates a new API key for the current logged user, API Keys can be used to interact with the zanshin api directly a behalf of that user.
+Create a new API key for the logged-in user to interact with the Zanshin API.

 **Usage**: